How Tokenized Treasuries Work as Onchain Collateral

 • The market grew 22% in just 2 months, from $8.9 billion on January 1 to over $10.9 billion by March 1, 2026

-• Major protocols, including Aave, MakerDAO, and Morpho, integrate tokenized Treasuries, which allows users to earn 4% to 5% yields while borrowing against them for strategies like leveraged yield farming without liquidation risks
+• Major protocols, including Aave, MakerDAO, and Morpho, have integrated tokenized Treasuries, which allows users to earn 4% to 5% yields while borrowing against them for leveraged yield farming without liquidation risks

-• Laws like the CLARITY Act GENIUS Act have standardized oversight
+• Laws like the CLARITY Act GENIUS Act have provided much-needed regulatory clarity

-Decentralized finance, or DeFi, is changing fast.
-One of the biggest changes comes from something called tokenized treasuries.
-These are digital versions of U.S. government bonds that now live on blockchains.
+Decentralized finance, or DeFi, is growing rapidly.
+One of the biggest changes comes from tokenized treasuries.
+These are digital versions of U.S. government bonds that are now available on blockchains.

 As of March 2026, these assets are not just for earning yields anymore.
-They have become something bigger.
-They now work as the main collateral across many on-chain systems.
+They have become something bigger as tokenized treasuries now also work as the main collateral across many on-chain protocols.
 In simple terms, other financial products and protocols use them as backing, just like cash or bonds are used in traditional finance.

-The numbers show how big this has become.
 The total market value of tokenized treasuries has now passed $11.4 billion.
-That is real money moving onto blockchain rails.
+That is real money moving onto blockchain networks.

-Why are they growing so fast?
+There is a secret behind its impressive growth in a very short period of time.
 There are three reasons.
 First, they settle instantly.
 No waiting days for bank transfers.
 Second, they trade 24 hours a day, 7 days a week.
 Markets never close.
-Third, they are composable.
-Developers can build new financial products around them easily, stacking and combining them like Lego blocks.
+Third, they are very flexible as developers can build new financial products around them easily, stacking and combining.

-This blog will help you to understand how tokenized treasuries work.
-It will look at how they grew from a niche idea into a multi-billion-dollar market.
-It will explore how they integrate with existing DeFi protocols.
-And it will check where they might go next.
+This blog will help you to understand how tokenized treasuries work, where these digital assets grew from a small part of digital assets into a multi-billion-dollar market.
+It will also help you to understand how they integrate with existing DeFi protocols.

 Tokenized treasuries are connecting two worlds, where it brings stability to traditional government bonds.
-On the other hand is the efficiency and flexibility of blockchain technology.
+On the other hand, it uses the efficiency and flexibility of blockchain technology.

 What are Tokenized Treasuries